oppia/creator-documentation/docs/creators/create-an-introduction-card.rst

 Add a Continue Button
 ---------------------

-Because an introduction card usually provides information rather than asking a specific question, you need a way for the learner to move forward.
-This is done with a **Continue Button**.
+The **Continue Button** allows the learners to move forward after the introduction card.

-1. Select the **+Add Interaction** button located below your saved content.
+1. Select **+Add Interaction**, located below your saved content.

    .. figure:: /images/creators/add_continue_button.png
       :alt: Selecting the Continue button from the interaction menu